edonosotti/ipcam-ai-retrofit-aws/README.md

 YOUR SAFETY, THE SAFETY OF OTHERS OR THE SAFETY OF YOUR PROPERTIES.
 PLEASE ALSO [READ THE LICENSE](LICENSE) CAREFULLY BEFORE INSTALLING AND RUNNING THE CODE.

+## Code branches

+ * `dev` - development branch, latest and greatest version of the code that shoud *not* be expected to work
+ * `master` - distribution branch, this code is expected to work (NO WARRANTIES GIVEN, PLEASE READ THE DISCLAMER PARAGRAPH!)

 ## Prerequisites

  * 1+ IP cameras able to send e-mails with attached pictures (triggered by any event of your choice)